cauldronio/cauldron-deployment/README.md

     If everything works correctly, you can:

     - **Analyze** some repositories at http://localhost:8000
-    - Use **Kibana** for your dashboard at https://localhost:5601
-    - Browse the data analyzed in a **ElasticSearch**: https://localhost:92000

     You can find the default passwords inside `playbooks/defaults.yml`